What does an Apple Watch do – Apple Watch features (2025)

 Can I use Apple Watch without iPhone?

-It’s not possible to set up an Apple Watch without using an iPhone.
+It’s not possible to set up an Apple Watch without an iPhone.
 The Watch must be paired with an iPhone to link an Apple ID.
 The Watch is designed to be a companion device to an iPhone.
-You cannot use Apple Watch without iPhone for much of its functionality.
+You cannot use Apple Watch without an iPhone for much of its functionality.
 However, some functions don’t depend on an iPhone, particularly related to health and exercise.

 Can I Facetime on Apple Watch?

 Yes, you can make Facetime Audio calls on your Apple Watch.
 It is better if you can find a quiet place to make the call.
 Though audio has much improved in newer Apple Watch models, it’s still not as good as making a call on your iPhone.
-Placing a Facetime call on an the Apple Watch is quite easy.
+Placing a Facetime call on an Apple Watch is quite easy.

 Can you text on Apple Watch?